rejoiceinhope/crawler-demo/amazon_us_demo/README.md

 * ELASTICSEARCH_TIMEOUT - Elasticsearch timeout, default is 60.
 * ELASTICSEARCH_MAX_RETRY - Elasticsearch index max retry times, default is 3.
 * ELASTICSEARCH_BUFFER_LENGTH - Item count per index operation, default is 500.
+* REDIS_URL - Redis server url

+You can add a .env file in the same directory as this README.md file, it will be autoload.

 You can run this demo by: